August Advanced Wet Sanding Training

 Understanding how different grits behave in real-world conditions

-Due to the labor-intensive nature of advanced wet sanding, we anticipate Day 2 may extend slightly beyond the scheduled end time.
-This ensures each stage of the process is completed correctly without rushing.
+Due to the labor-intensive nature of advanced wet sanding, Day 2 may extend beyond the scheduled end time to ensure each stage of the process is completed correctly without rushing.

 Following the conclusion of Day 2, students will head to a group dinner, providing an opportunity to relax, discuss the day's work, and continue learning in a more informal setting.